MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-13-Tutorial-3D-step13.md

 ```
 You should now hear a sound effect and see the animation when you fire the gun.

 Of course, you can't hit anything yet.
-For this we will use ray casting.
+For this we will use ray casting again.
+We already had a ray defined to test contact with a ground surface, we now add a ray ("shootRay") to test if the gun will hit anything.
+We create a new class `HitPoint` to hold the details of a contact between the shootRay and an object that is shot.
+This can be used to apply an impact on the shot object and for example to do special effects.

 ```java
     public class PhysicsRayCaster implements Disposable {